docker compose¶

-How do I use docker-compose?
+How do I use docker compose?¶

-Here is an example docker-compose.yaml snippet for Librespeed, a self-hosted speed test app.
+snippet for Librespeed, a self-hosted speed test app.

 ---